Oushesh/Impact_Nexus005/readme_suggestions.md

     It promotes better decision making and transparency after models have been pushed to production.
     (understand decision making).

-   2. The old pipeline does not account for any service to  I propose passing the entire database to a vector database like Qdrant or Pinecone or Weaviate with OpenAI Ada Embeddings to get a semantic graph of the data
+   2. The old pipeline does not account for any service to get semantcs of incoming data:
+      I propose passing the entire database to a vector database like Qdrant or Pinecone or Weaviate with OpenAI Ada Embeddings to get a semantic graph of the data
      API to classify data.